tianhsky/EZModel/README.md

 # EZModel
 Generate models and schema.rb from existing database just in one command line.
-If you prefer design ER diagram and export scripts to generate database schema, or if you have to work with a legacy database, this can save you insame amount of time.
+If you prefer design ER diagram and export scripts to generate database schema, or if you have to work with a legacy database, this can save you insane amount of time.
 All you need to do is to have a database.yml configuraiton file in ~/config/.
 Besides creating all models it sets proper table name and primary key if tables and columns naming doesn’t follow Rails convention.
 It also tries to read all foreign keys data from a database.

 It uses [Rmre](https://github.com/bosko/rmre "Rmre") as underlying reverse engine to generate models.
 I made some modifications to Rmre to support mysql2 adapter, and had those auto-generated model files placed in a subfolder inside ~/app/models/ez_models/ instead of the default ~/app/models/, so that regenerating models will not overwrite the existing ones.
 Over the times, db schema can ge changed, all it needs is to run the command again to regenerate models, developers can feel free to add methods to the models classes in ~/app/models/ without worrying about being overwritten.